RussOakham/ci-milestone-project-1/TESTING.md

  - CSS: [style.css](design-resources/testing/CSS/css-validation.PNG)

 ### Google Lighthouse Audit
-I used Google's lighthouse audit to test the website conforms positively with Googles performance metrics, with the aim of achieving scores of 90 in all areas on desktop.
+I used Google's lighthouse audit to test the website conforms positively with Google's performance metrics, with the aim of achieving scores of 90 in all areas on desktop.

 After initial testing, the performance metric was below 90, while Accessibility, Best Practices and SEO were low 90's.
 To improve this i carried out the below actions;